rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/ubuntu.md

 Start the Rosenpass and WireGuard processes on both server and client.
 This creates a WireGuard network interface named `rosenpass0`, which allows us, in the next step, to assign an internal IP address and to add a route for the internal network.

+In the following two commands, remember to replace `$SERVERIP` with the IP address under which the client can reach the server.

 ```sh{class="starter-code-server command-user"}
 sudo rp exchange server.rosenpass-secret dev rosenpass0 listen $SERVERIP:9999 \
 peer client.rosenpass-public allowed-ips 192.168.21.0/24